Laura Ward

 Our Verdict

-Merrick Backcountry wet product range is made of eleven recipes which all receive the Cat Food Advisor rating, 4.5 stars.
+Merrick Backcountry wet product range is made of eight recipes which all receive the Cat Food Advisor rating, 4.5 stars.

 Merrick Backcountry wet cat food uses high-quality protein, freshly-caught fish in its products.
 The recipes are grain free with added vitamins, minerals and taurine.
 An essential amino acid for cats associated with the healthy function of the heart muscle and eyesight.